 Entities outside of these industries can elect, as an accounting policy, to account for purchases and sales of securities on a trade-date or settlement-date basis.
 For example, Statements of Statutory Accounting Principles issued by the National Association of Insurance Commissioners require certain insurance entities to apply trade-date accounting in their statutory financial statements.
 Most property and casualty insurance entities and life and health insurance entities have adopted an accounting policy for purchases and sales of securities in their GAAP financial statements on a trade-date basis, consistent with their statutory reporting.
 The following example illustrates the difference between recognizing an investment on the trade date and the settlement date.

-Illustration 3-2 2: Trade-date accounting ver sus settlem ent-date accounting Assume an entity purchases 5,000 shares of Company A for \$2 per share.
+Illustration 3-2: Trade-date accounting versus settlement-date accounting

+Assume an entity purchases 5,000 shares of Company A for \$2 per share.
 The trade settles three days after the trade order is submitted, and the fair value remains at \$2 per share.

-Journal entries Trade-date accounting Settlement-date accounting Trade date Dr. Investment in equity securities \$ 10,000 Cr.
-Payable to broker 10,000 No entry.
-Settlement date Dr. Payable to broker 10,000 [Dr. Investment in
+Journal entries Trade-date accounting Settlement-date accounting Trade date Dr. Investment in equity securities \$ 10,00 Cr.
+Payable to broker No entry.
+10,000 Settlement date Dr. Payable to broker 10,00 Cr.
+Cash Dr. Investment in 10,000 equity securities \$ 10,000 Cr.
+Cash 10,000